MUSIC FOR A CAUSE

 The band has done fund-raiser shows for Dream-a-Dream Foundation, Delhi-based YP Foundation and Chennai-based micro-credit organization Rang De.

-Ban On Plastic: They support the use of cloth shopping bags over plastic, giving them away at their concerts with their merch.
+Ban On Plastic: We support the use of cloth shopping bags over plastic, giving them away at their concerts with their merch.
 These eco-friendly bags are made by an organization called Small Steps, based in Puducherry and run by women who’s livelihood were impacted by the devastating tsunami of 2004.
-The band recently played at a fair hosted by BBMP, the Bengaluru civic body, to promote alternatives for single-use plastics.
+In Nov 2019, the band played at a fair hosted by BBMP, the Bengaluru civic body, to promote alternatives for single-use plastics.

-Water Warriors: Recently, in association with Swechha India, Swarathma is shining an urgent spotlight on India’s looking water crisis.
+Water Warriors: In association with Swechha India, Swarathma is shining an urgent spotlight on India’s looking water crisis.

 #ConcertforTrees Sept, 2018